ATH25/Java8Plus/README.md

     • Defining sealed hierarchies and permitted subclasses
     • Using final, sealed, and non-sealed subclasses
     • Leveraging sealed classes in pattern-matching switch expressions for exhaustive checks

+- Pattern Matching for switch (Java 17/21+)
+  Java 17 (preview) and Java 21 (final) enable using type patterns and destructuring directly in switch cases:
+  - Supports type-checking and variable binding for records, enums, sealed types, and classic classes.
+  - Enables more concise, readable, and exhaustive switch logic.
+  - Facilitates nested and hierarchical patterns for complex data structures.
+  - Example exercises:
+    • Switching on records and extracting fields directly
+    • Switching on enums with pattern cases
+    • Handling classic classes and sealed types with pattern-matching cases

 ## Upcoming Topics